Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageFOOD WEB DEFINITIONTo understand how plants and animals interact, scientists make diagrams called food chains.
+Download as PDF Download PDF View as Separate PageFOOD WEB DEFINITIONTo understand how plants and animals interact, scientists make diagrams called food chains.
 A food chain shows a sequence of living things in which one organism eats the one below it.
 Most animals eat more than one thing, so to show ALL the feeding relationships, we use food webs which are made of many intersecting food chains.

 To better understand the food web definition….